AtlassianContribs/universal-wiki-converter/readme.txt

 ==

-This code is open source and is no longer actively maintained  - but the latest release was for Confluence 4.3.7 which is the latest storage format of Atlassian Confluence (introduced in Confluence 4).
-You can create a staging server to 4.3.7, and run against that, and then upgrade easy enough.
-That said however, there are *many* flavors of FROM wiki's for a conversion tool, and so this is a tool, not always the end-to-end solution.
+This code is open source and is up to date with Atlassian's latest storage format of Atlassian Confluence (introduced in Confluence 4).
+We successfully user/run the UWC for Confluence 5.X releases, however, there are *many* flavors and versions of MIGRATE_FROM wikis.

+As such, we like to say this is a tool, not always the end-to-end solution or silver bullet.
 Wiki formats are varied - and so please understand that the UWC will get you further along- but there could be some post-processing or scripts or other things to also assist in the process.

 We do provide ongoing small and big support for migrations, depending on needs.
 Email us at info@appfusions.com and let us know what you are trying to do and we can see if we can help you!

+Please also refer to the [http://www.appfusions.com/display/Dashboard/Wiki+Migration+Checklist](http://www.appfusions.com/display/Dashboard/Wiki+Migration+Checklist) to educate yourself on what is invoived in a migration.
+The checklist is not to suggest that all content elements are problematic.
+They aren't.
+But some are, and not always the same between different flavors of wikis that are being migrated from.

-We have references too.
+We have many references too.